What is user onboarding?

 Steps to successful onboarding

-Successful onboarding drives new users to experience “a-ha” moments, or the personal realization of a product’s value proposition or fulfillment of marketing’s promise.
+Successful user onboarding drives new users to experience “a-ha” moments, or the personal realization of a product’s value proposition or fulfillment of marketing’s promise.
 There is a distinct series of steps that are required to lead a new user from their initial product experience to their first a-ha.
 They include:

-- Configuration: Some products require setup or installation before the user can get started.
+Some products require setup or installation before the user can get started.
 For a file sharing or collaboration tool, the user may need to add contacts or teammates.
 For a music discovery app, the user may need to define their listening preferences.
 Onboarding should guide the user through any configuration steps needed to accomplish the important outcomes.

-- Setup tasks and payoff tasks: An a-ha moment (or payoff task) happens when the user experiences the action or outcome that initially brought them to the product.
+An a-ha moment (or payoff task) happens when the user experiences the action or outcome that initially brought them to the product.
 For a to-do app, this might be checking off a task, or for a billing tool, it might be receiving payment from a customer.
 These payoff tasks are often paired with a setup task.
 For the task management app, before a task can be completed, the user must first create a task.
 Effective user onboarding will guide the user through the payoff tasks, while calling attention to the setup tasks that make up the complete process.

-What is in-app onboarding?
+What is in-app user onboarding?

-While onboarding can exist in many different formats, an increasing number of companies are shifting to an in-app strategy, where new users receive training and walkthroughs within the application itself.
+While user onboarding can exist in many different formats, an increasing number of companies are shifting to an in-app strategy, where new users receive training and walkthroughs within the application itself.
 This way, companies can accelerate time to value for customers by providing contextual information as they navigate the product, while reducing the lag time often required when scheduling human-led onboarding with customer success teams.
 In-app onboarding also allows for better personalization, since one can guide users to the functionality that’s most relevant to their role or specific use case.

 As an example, Verizon Connect previously relied on a manual process for onboarding that involved training each individual customer via a webinar format.
-After switching to an in-app onboarding strategy, the company could automate that process and deliver those trainings through in-app walkthroughs and tooltips.
+After switching to an in-app onboarding strategy, the company could automate that process and deliver those trainings through in-app messages and tooltips.
 They also served in-app guides to users contextually, based on the specific task they are trying to accomplish.

 What’s the difference between product onboarding and user onboarding?